shakfu/pd-gsl/README.md

 Wraps some [gsl](https://www.gnu.org/software/gsl/) functions for puredata.

+Also us the [tinyexpr](https://github.com/codeplea/tinyexpr) library to for expression parsing.

-Tentatively using the name `psl` instead of `gsl` to prevent namespace collisions.
+Note Using the name `psl` instead of `gsl` for namespace prefixing of code to prevent namespace collisions (which would have occurred otherwise).

 ## Rationale